About Us

 33. "Whole societies have been translated that we don't even know about," the Director qualified.
 "If you 'think' a dimension, you become that dimension," he added.
 "There is always 'that infinite question' that every shellan wants to ask, that our limited corporeal minds can not quantify."

 34. "The question is Chaos.
 The answer is Cosmos.
 The One...Is."
 And thus Spake the Director.
 This must be the pedestrian explanation for why shellans get their heads bitten off for asking a simple question.
-"In the way that you thought it -- yes," the Director answered Wexli's private thought.
+"In the way you just thought it -- yes," the Director answered Wexli's private thought.
 "Let me answer you with another question," the Director offered: "What is a more grievous than murder?"
-Wexli grinned.
+Wexli grinned -- it was cliché, and the zero point that deflected logic like teflon:

 Next...